AvaloniaUI/Avalonia.Samples/src/Avalonia.Samples/MVVM/BasicMvvmSample/README.md

 ### Step 4: Setup the View

 Now we can start with the UI layout.
-Our View will be written in [[`XAML`](https://docs.avaloniaui.net/guides/basics/introduction-to-xaml)].
+Our View will be written in [[`XAML`](https://docs.avaloniaui.net/guides/basics/introduction-to-xaml)] which is an XML-based markup language that is used by many UI frameworks.
+The code modifications shown below will be applied to `MainWindow.axaml`.

-#### Enable Compiled Bindings

-> Note: This step is optional, but highly recommended.

-We enable [[`CompiledBindings`](https://docs.avaloniaui.net/docs/data-binding/compiledbindings)] in our `Window` by adding `x:DataType` and `x:CompileBindings` to the root node.
-This has many benefits such as better performance and better debugging experience.
+#### Setup the Window

+Replace the content of `MainWindow.axaml` with the following code.

 ```xml
 <Window xmlns="https://github.com/avaloniaui"